idgm5/shootergame/README.md

 -   Story
     -----

--  You are part of the Distant Worlds Expedition Unit (DWEU) with the purpose to protect the expeditionaries while they collect data from potential colonial planets in the Oevasy SG-Y d0 system at a distance of 65,647.34 LY from the solar system.
+1. You are part of the Distant Worlds Expedition Unit (DWEU) with the purpose to protect the expeditionaries while they collect data from potential colonial planets in the Oevasy SG-Y d0 system at a distance of 65,647.34 LY from the solar system.
 Creating an impossible situation to receive supplies or reinforcements in case you find yourself with no ammunition or fuel to continue your mission.

--   Gameplay (Brief)
+-   Gameplay
     ----------------

 1. The player has to survive in three different scenarios with a time set and limited ammunition per scene at the same time scores as many points as it can.